practicusai/docs/docs/predict.md

 This section of the documentation is work in progress..

 ## Prediction
-You need to have a cloud node ready for the prediction process and start the prediction process with our data on the cloud node.
+You need to have a Cloud Worker ready for the prediction process and start the prediction process with our data on the Cloud Worker.

 ![predict](img/predict.png)